Analytic asymptotics of the integrable XXX critical spin chains in the small external-field limit from TBA: Analysis of TBA for critical spin chains

-In this work, we consider the ground state energy of the integrable critical anti-ferromagnetic XXX Spin chain~\cite{Babujian:1982ib,Babujian:1983ae} with spin $s$ in the small external field $h\rightarrow 0$ limit.
+We are interested in the ground state energy of the integrable critical anti-ferromagnetic XXX spin chain~\cite{Babujian:1982ib,Babujian:1983ae} with spin $s$ in the small external field $h\rightarrow 0$ limit.
 It has been shown that the ground state in the absence of a magnetic field is described by a fermi sea of $2s$-strings.
 The fermi sea exhausted the whole parameter space $-\infty<\lambda<\infty$ and the energy required to create a hole is $\frac{1}{2\cosh \lambda}$.
 After turning on the external field, a fermi sea consisting of holes in the range $|\lambda|>b$ will be created.
-The distribution is controlled by the equation~\cite{Babujian:1983ae}
+The distribution is determined by the TBA equation~\cite{Babujian:1983ae}

 with the boundary condition

 The ground state free-energy reads

 We now study the above equations in the $h\rightarrow 0$, or equivalently, the $b\rightarrow \infty$ limit.
 For this purpose, we introduce the function $y(\lambda)=\epsilon_{2s}(\lambda+b)$, then the equation for $y$ reads